open-telemetry/oteps/text/0225-configuration.md

 ### ParseAndValidateConfigurationFromFile(filepath, format) -> config

 An API called `ParseAndValidateConfigurationFromFile` receives a string parameter indicating the file path containing the configuration to be parsed.
 An optional format parameter may be provided to indicate the format that this configuration uses.
-YAML *SHOULD* be supported, but JSON, which is a strict subset of YAML, *MAY* be supported if a language ecosystem has good reason.
-For example a language that has built-in support for JSON running in an environment that is sensitive to additional dependencies *MAY* only be able to support JSON configuration.
+At least one of JSON or YAML MUST be supported.
+If either format can be supported without additional dependencies, that format SHOULD be preferred.
+If neither or both formats are supported, YAML should be the preferred choice.
+If YAML is not supported due to dependency concerns, there MAY be a way for a user to explicitly enable it by installing their own dependency.

 The method returns a `Configuration` model that has been validated.
 This API *MAY* return an error or raise an exception, whichever is idiomatic to the implementation for the following reasons: